peranakanfrancis/mary/content/en/home/slider.md

 [[item]]
-  title = "JOURNEY TOGETHER AS A COMMUNITY OF PRAYER" content = "Oct: Pray with Mother Mary" cta_label = "" align = ""
+  title = "JOURNEY TOGETHER AS A COMMUNITY OF PRAYER" content = "Nov : Communion In Prayer/Pray For One Another" cta_label = ""
+  align = ""
   cta_url = ""